-- Frontline customer service through 2 service centres at Tweed Heads and Murwillumbah, phone, live chat and social media - Online customer self-service through our 10 websites, including e-payments, reporting problems, emergency information and a range of web forms - · Review and improve customer experiences
+- Customer Service/Contact Centre: Frontline customer service through our friendly Contact Centre team at two service centres at Tweed Heads and Murwillumbah.
+The Contact Centre aims to resolve 80% of customer enquiries at the first point of contact - in person, over the phone, via web chat and social media - Digital Solutions: Online customer services through our 10 websites, including e-payments, reporting problems, emergency information and a range of web forms.
+Business system integration, customer and user experience audits and journey mapping; Digital marketing screens and kiosks

-- 17.5 FTE have primary responsibility for providing this service.
+- 20.5 staff (17.5FTE) have primary responsibility for providing this service

-- Contract agreements support:
+- · Contract agreements support:

 - after hours services

 - content management system (websites)

-Key Performance Indicator Measure 2022/23 2023/24 2024/25 2025/26 1 Incoming calls to Contact Centre answered within 90 seconds % 80 80 80 80 2 Resolution of enquiries at first point of contact % 80 80 80 80 3 Traffic and visitor usage across all Council websites # >year previous >year previous >year previous >year previous 4 Online self-service Council requests and transactions # >year previous >year previous >year previous >year previous 5 Customer satisfaction with Council's Customer Service % >80 >80 >80 >80 What it costs What you told u s - 2021 \$1,548,556.00 Importance 79% Satisfaction level
+Ke y Performance Indicator Measure 2022/23 2023/24 2024/25 2025/26 1 Incoming calls to Contact Centre answered within 90 seconds % 80 80 80 80 2 Contact Centre resolution of enquiries at first point of contact % 60 60 60 80 3 Growth in traffic and visitor usage across all of Council's websites # >year previous >year previous >year previous >year previous 4 Growth in online and self-service transactions across Council # >year previous >year previous >year previous >year previous 5 Customer satisfaction level with Council's Contact Centre % >80 >80 >80 >80

-Pro vject 2022/23 2023/24 2024/25 2025/26 1 Develop and implement a Customer Experience Strategy / Digital Transformation Action Plan to guide projects that will improve the way Council provides customer services to the Tweed community ۰ ٠ 2 Implement a Voice of the Customer (VoC) Program and satisfaction measurement solutions for Council services • • 3 Deliver web-form project to move to transition to web-forms and remove paper-based/PDF and inaccessible forms so that it is easy to do business with Council ٠ •
+Pro ject 2022/23 2023/24 2024/25 2025/26 1 Develop a Customer Experience Strategy/Digital Transformation Action Plan to identify and guide future projects that will improve the way Council provides services to the Tweed community • 2 Review and adopt an improved Service Experience Standards Policy, within 12 months of 2021 election • 3 Implement a Voice of the Customer (VoC) Program and satisfaction measurement solutions for Council services • 4 Deliver web-form project to move to transition to web-forms and remove paper-based/PDF and inaccessible forms so that it is easy to do business with Council • 5 Review Tweed Emergency Dashboard solution and consider options and enhancements • 6 Implement a Customer Relationship Management system •